fluttercandies/flutter_wechat_assets_picker/README.md

 ### Create `AssetEntity` from `File` or `Uint8List` (rawData)

-In order to combine this package with camera shooting or something related, there's a wordaround about how to create an `AssetEntity` with `File` or `Uint8List` object.
+In order to combine this package with camera shooting or something related, there's a solution about how to create an `AssetEntity` with `File` or `Uint8List` object.

 ```dart
 final File file = your_file; // Your file object